blu/hello-mir-gles2/README.md

 ##hello-mir-gles2

-This is a very basic example showing some GLSL GLESv2 example code running on Ubuntu MIR using EGL.
+This is a very basic computer graphics example using the EGL, GLESv2, and Ubuntu MIR system tools.

 It combines code from Joe Groff's OpenGL tutorial with code from Daniel van Vugt, of Canonical Inc, from Ubuntu MIR's demos.